• English

 Just make sure you rent a car if you stay in that area as there is not much to do.

-In terms of weather, there are many microclimates on the island as it has different types of landscapes.
+In terms of the weather, there are many microclimates on the island as it has different types of landscapes.
 Just check local news or apps for better accuracy.
 It can change very quickly!

 Vegueta, Las Palmas de Gran Canaria